Estimated reading time: 2 minutes

 Differences Between Bill of Sale and Receipt

-A Bill of Sale and a receipt are similar instruments, but the B/S is more formal.
+A B/S and a receipt are similar instruments, but the B/S is more formal.
 It serves as an official transaction record.
 This document includes the agreement information between parties, a description of the items sold, and respective warranties.
 It also outlines additional conditions, the date of the agreement, payment terms, and the transaction completion date.

-- Absolute Bill of Sale: Issued when the sale is finalized and the transaction is completed without any restrictions.
+- Absolute B/S: Issued when the sale is finalized, and the transaction is completed without any restrictions.

-- Conditional Bill of Sale: Used when the sold item is still under loan.
+- Conditional B/S: Used when the sold item is still under loan.

 This type of receipt typically includes several essential details.
 These details encompass the names of the parties involved, a description of the items sold, and any warranties.
 It also lists additional conditions, the agreement date, payment terms, and the transaction completion date.
 These specifics ensure that both parties understand the transaction terms.